digidotcom/xbee-java/examples/configuration/ManageCommonParametersSample/ReadMe.txt

   ------------
   This is a sample Java application to show how to manage (get and set) common parameters of the XBee device.
 Common parameters are split in cached and non-cached parameters.
-For that reason, the application refresh the cached parameters before reading and displaying them.
+For that reason, the application refreshes the cached parameters before reading and displaying them.
 Then, it configures, reads and displays the value of non-cached parameters.